Paralegal jobs in New York

 Ability to manage a generous workload

 How to find Paralegal jobs in London?

-If you are interested in an in-house legal career and want to kickstart your journey as a Paralegal, there are different routes you can take to get there.
-In London more specifically, if you are looking to find an in-house Paralegal role for a financial services firm, you may want to consider two distinct avenues: doing a lot of research and applying directly or getting in touch with a specialist Paralegal recruitment agency such as Rutherford.
+If you are interested in an in-house legal career and want to kickstart your journey in a Paralegal job, there are different routes you can take to get there.
+In London more specifically, if you are looking to find an in-house Paralegal role for a financial services firm, you may want to consider two distinct avenues: doing a lot of research and applying directly or getting in touch with a specialist legal recruitment agency such as Rutherford.

 This is the route which will require the most work on your part.
 You should start by asking yourself what are the companies you would like to work for.
 Are there any firms on your wishlist?
 Which businesses have values aligned to yours - and career paths that you find enticing?